turbofish-org/merk/README.md

 ## Status

-Merk is intended to be used in production soon in [LotionJS](https://github.com/nomic-io/lotion).
+Merk is being used in the [Nomic](https://github.com/nomic-io/nomic) Bitcoin Sidechain.

+The codebase has not been audited but has been throroughly tested and proves to be stable.

 ## Benchmarks